Are you confused about whether you should pay estimated tax payments?

 Helpful Tips Regarding Estimated Tax Payments

-- Schedule tax payments on a physical or digital calendar 2 weeks prior to each quarterly deadline to avoid paying late and possibly incurring a penalty.
-Set aside money to pay these taxes in a separate account so it’s always available.
+Schedule tax payments on a physical or digital calendar two weeks before each quarterly deadline to avoid paying late and possibly incurring a penalty.
+Set aside money to pay these taxes in a separate account, so it’s always available.
 Otherwise, you may spend tax money on something else.

 Camino Financial Wants You to Succeed